-Self Managed Super puts you in control
+A Self Managed Super Fund (SMSF) gives you greater control over your retirement.

 A Self Managed Super Fund (SMSF) gives you greater control over your retirement.
 You are the trustee of your own fund.
 You have control over what the fund’s assets are invested in.
 Primarily, it gives you the ability to invest in direct property or non-traditional assets.